ylabrj/NanoVNA_Load_Windows10/README.md

 __* Handy hint: use a stylus for tapping the screen and selecting the menus.
 Fat fingers don't work as well and leave fingerprints. *__

-My unit says NanoVNA on the external case, but the screen identifies it as NanoVNA-H.
+My unit says NanoVNA on the external case, but the VERSION screen identifies it as NanoVNA-H.

 That first line with the github URL (in my case, **https://github.com/hugen79/NanoVNA-H** is important.
 I suggest you note it down... just in case someone comes up with yet another version.